Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Essence Reaver.png" Align=right width=8% height=8%>

-- Sickle
+- Scimitar (Scythe)
 - Attunement

+**Essence Edge**: The _Essence Reaver_ deals 1d6 additional slashing damage.

-**Stored Potential**: After casting a spell, your next attack with _Essence Reaver_ has a +2 critically strike chance and deals 1d8 additianal slashing damage.
+**Stored Potential**: After casting a spell, your next attack with _Essence Reaver_ has a +2 critically strike chance and deals 2d6 radiant damage on a hit.

-**Manacharge**: Whenever you critically hit a creature, you regain mana equal to your proficiency bonus.
+**Manacharge**: Whenever you critically hit a creature, you regain mana equal to twice your proficiency bonus.

+**Critical**: Your crit chance increases by one

 _You have +2 to hit and attack rolls using this magical weapon_